1. Security Concerns on RIO Systems

 3. Best Practices for Security on RIO Systems

 The best practices for security on RIO systems are organized into three groups: recommended, optional, and extreme.
-The best practices presented online are not exhaustive; there are further measures that can be taken, but these are reserved for extremely advanced users.
-To learn about what can be done beyond the best practices presented in these online articles, please contact National Instruments either through support or through your local sales or account representative.
+The best practices presented online are not exhaustive; there are further measures that can be taken.
+To learn about some of the options for going beyond the best practices presented in these online articles, please contact National Instruments either through support or through your local sales or account representative.

 The recommended practices should be adopted by all users before deploying the RIO system.
 The optional practices take more time and effort to implement, but provide the added security required by some applications.
 Lastly, the extreme section highlights a few measures that can be taken to further secure a RIO system.
 Note that the extreme measures require a significant investment in time and effort, and may not be appropriate for all applications.